We Know Because We Go! | Book with a 5-Star Team,| Trusted by 10,000+ Divers

 An underwater causeway links two reef sections in this unique dive.
 Schools of jacks and barracuda gather above a rocky, seagrass-covered bottom that hosts moray eels, nesting triggerfish, and bumphead parrotfish.
 With its dramatic topography and biodiversity, this site is a photographer’s paradise.

-Pohnpei (PNI) is served by United Airlines’ famous Island Hopper route between Guam and Honolulu.
-Flights don’t operate daily in both directions, so double-check your timing when planning your island getaway.
+Pohnpei International Airport (PNI) is served by United Airlines’ famous Island Hopper route between Guam (GUM) and Honolulu (HNL).
+Flights do not operate daily in both directions, so be sure to double-check schedules when planning your island getaway.

 Pohnpei is more than just diving—it’s a land of ancient secrets and lush jungle escapes.
 Explore Nan Madol, the island’s mysterious ruined city built atop coral platforms in tidal canals—often called the “Venice of the Pacific.”
 Hike to hidden waterfalls, where friendly freshwater eels share their pools with adventurous swimmers.